dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 Once installed the web client will be listed on right panel of the main ui (home screen), or you can go to it by navigating to '<your openHAB url>/habspeaker'.

+## Local Settings:

+HAB Speaker needs some local settings in order to work:

+* **SpeakerId** - This is the id that identifies your speaker against the server, will be part of the thing id.
+* **OH Url** - Your openHAB server url. (only displays on desktop/mobile)
+* **OH Token** - An api token that grant access to your server. (only displays on desktop/mobile)

+You can configure this settings in the initial form you will be displayed if those are not setup.

+When running as a web page these settings are stored on your browser local storage.

+When running as a desktop app these settings are stored on '$HOME/.HABSpeaker/settings.json'.

+When running as a mobile app these settings are stored on its shared preferences. (not ready).

 ## General Settings

 You can edit this settings for the service in the main ui **Settings / Other Services - HAB Speaker** there are different sections: